OutSystems/docs-odc/src/eap/building-apps/use-ai/overall-process.md

 ## High-level process for using the AI Agent Builder

-### Step 1: Install and configure AI Agent Builder app
+### Step 1: Install the AI Agent Builder app

+1. Log into the ODC portal.

-1. Install the AI Agent Builder app from the Forge.
+1. Install the AI Agent Builder app from the [Forge](../../forge/intro.md).
+For detailed information on installing a Forge asset, refer to [Install or update a Forge asset](../../forge/install.md).

-1. Verify that you have the **Configurator** role assigned to you.
-1. Verify that you have the **Configurator** role assigned to you.
+1. Verify that you have the **Configurator** end-user role assigned to you.
+For detailed information about how to assign end-use roles in ODC portal, refer to [end-user roles](../../../eap/user-management/roles.md#end-user-roles)

+1. Open the AI Agent Builder app.

-1. Open the app from the ODC portal.
+    1. From the home page of the ODC portal, Click **Apps**.
+A list of all apps display.

+    1. Search for **AI Agent Builder**.

+    1. Click **AI Agent Builder** app.
+The AI Agent Builder app details page display.

+    1. Click **View app**.

+Now you are inside the AI Agent Builder app.

+### Step 2: Configure the AI Agent Builder app

+1. Log into the AI Agent Builder app.

 1. [Configure and add the AI model](configure-model/intro.md).

 1. (Optional) [Configure and add the data source](configure-data-source/intro.md).

-### Step 2a: Choose and customize sample apps
+### Step 3: Choose and customize sample apps

 1. Choose a sample app that closely matches your AI use case.